ADVANCED

 NAME:

-ais advanced - special commands intended for development and advanced usage
+ais advanced - Special commands intended for development and advanced usage

 USAGE:

-ais advanced command [command options] [arguments...]
+ais advanced command [arguments...] [command options]

 COMMANDS:

-with respect to bucket configuration, remove migrated objects and old/obsolete workfiles
+- remove migrated objects and old/obsolete workfiles.

-preload preload object metadata into in-memory cache
+preload Preload object metadata into in-memory cache

-random-mountpath print a random mountpath from a given target
+random-mountpath Print a random mountpath from a given target

-rotate-logs rotate logs
+rotate-logs Rotate aistore logs

 Manual Resilvering